 “Siemens subsidiaries and professional service teams all over the world also play a special role in the establishment of Chery’s global research and development and manufacturing sites,” Chery’s PLM project director adds.
-“The Siemens PLM Software team in North America has a wealth of experience in vehicle analysis and is therefore an indispensable part of Chery’s dimensional engineering project.”
+“The Siemens Digital Industries Software team in North America has a wealth of experience in vehicle analysis and is therefore an indispensable part of Chery’s dimensional engineering project.”

 Chery is very optimistic about the long-term collaboration between Chery and Siemens Digital Industries Software.
 “Since the implementation of the PLM system, Chery has significantly increased its market share and customer satisfaction has notably improved,” the PLM project leader says.
 “Currently, we are working together with Siemens Digital Industries Software subject matter experts on deployment of the bill of materials project.
 Our expectations for this project are very high.
 After successful implementation, it will further enhance Chery’s market advantages.”